FarahMint/reedsy-challenges/README.md

-2.4.
-Compare two-way data binding vs one-way data flow.
+**2.4.
+Compare two-way data binding vs one-way data flow.**

 When we talk about data binding we are talking about  how data flow.

 The one-way data flow binds the data from model (where data of application resides ) to view - (where we have our visuals and in most cases the HTML of our application).
-It has a top down approach.The information flows in only one single direction.So whatever happens on the UI triggers a message that signal to the model to update a part of the data.
-Only the model can access and change the application state it is referred as the single source of truth.
+It has a top down approach.
+The information flows in only one single direction.
+So whatever happens on the UI triggers a message that signal to the model to update a part of the data.
+Only the model can access and change the application state, it is the single source of truth.

 In javaScript, the React framework follows this unidirectional data flow.
 The HTML can only raise events that the component responds to.
 The typical example is by using onChange.

-The <input/>  does not have direct access to the components state, its value is controlled by the APP function component.
-The only way to update the value is from the component itself, which is done by binding an onChange event to the <input /> which sets e.target.value to with the React component method setData()  .
+The `<input/>`  does not have direct access to the components state, its value is controlled by the APP function component.
+The only way to update the value is from the component itself, which is done by binding an onChange event to the `<input />` which sets e.target.value with the React component method setData()  .

-<input  onChange={(e)=>  setData(e.target.value)}/>

 ![](https://lh6.googleusercontent.com/071nKaQxezSUDHGbLQwsbByJXaja-_tnBRBM0zsrpPqmBc4y53XBbEoV5PODpBzYKWfLAH2ylcdoOcZSMYCD9_InL30cQ7wopXOFBG6R-j5fot__noCxkVmwM7M8j8gRJfYx_QUU)